Xetibo/ReSet-Doc/sections/Prelude.typ

 //typstfmt::on

 #subsection("Dynamic Libraries")
-Dynamic libraries are an interpretation of a binary which can be loaded into memory and accessed at runtime by another binary.
-This means that developers can provide libraries which can be loaded into a program at runtime.
+Dynamic libraries are an interpretation of a binary that can be loaded into memory and accessed at runtime by another binary.
+This means that developers can provide libraries that can be loaded into a program at runtime.

 Due to the read-only nature of dynamic libraries, it is possible to use the same instance of a dynamic library for multiple programs.
 In other words, the library